resourcesync/source-framework/README.md

 After a successful ResourceSync execution several scenarios are possible:
 * Resources and ResourceSync metadata are already under the document root of a web server.
 Synchronization was done 'in situ'.
 No further action is needed.
+* Resources and metadata are on a file sync like [ownCloud](https://owncloud.org/) and a share is mounted on the web server machine.
+No further action is needed.
 * Local copy.
 Resources are on the same machine as the web server, but published resources have to be moved/copied under the document root of the web server.
 * Remote copy.
 Resources and metadata are on a different machine then the web server.
 Resources and metadata have to be moved by means of secure copy protocol.
-* Trigger.
-Resources and metadata are on a file sync like [ownCloud](https://owncloud.org/) and a share is mounted on the web server machine.
-Trigger a process on the web server machine that will copy resources/metadata from the mounted share to the document root.
 * Zip.
 Pack resources and metadata in a zip-file that can be handed to a systems admin.

 __Required interface:__